ucsb-csw8/w23-project/project01.md

 Here's why: when very advanced Python concepts show up in your code, it's often an indication that you got a solution to a problem from an online source rather than solving it yourself.

 If you are unsure about a specific , please check in via private post on Piazza.
-You will **FAIL** this project if you do so.

 ## Academic Integrity Reporting